larnsce/shiny/README.md

 # README

-This repository is an internal Biomass Controls repository for development of Key Performance Indicators (KPIs) for the Biogenic Refinery.
+This repository contains apps built with the [Shiny R package](https://shiny.rstudio.com/) and for deployment on [shinyapps.io](https://www.shinyapps.io/).

 ## License